kkemple/scienceandmathematics.com/src/content/posts/complex-adaptable-systems-complexity-ladders-and-agency.md

 Agency emerges as what biological patterns can do when operating at the thermodynamic sweet spot.
 Bacteria navigate chemical gradients.
 Bees optimize foraging routes.
 Humans plan future actions.
 All exhibit goal-directed behavior using environmental information to modify trajectory.
 This requires sufficient emerged complexity to represent multiple possible trajectories, an evaluation mechanism comparing trajectory values, and available energy to bias dynamics toward preferred outcomes.
 Only biological systems at $\eta \sim 0.1$ satisfy all three requirements simultaneously.

+But reaching the agency threshold is not the end of the story.
+Systems at $\eta \sim 0.1$ can exhibit two distinct behavioral regimes depending on simulation horizon.
+When the horizon is adequate—when the system can simulate counterfactual futures far enough ahead—behavior becomes strategic: incurring present cost to reshape future payoffs.
+When the horizon collapses through stress or resource depletion, even agentic systems revert to gradient-following: reactive migration along constraint fields rather than deliberate intervention.
+The ladder builds the substrate for agency; whether that agency expresses as strategy or gradient descent depends on [horizon adequacy](/from-gradients-to-games).

 ## Why Lower Scales Lack Agency

 Quantum systems complete constraints → structure → invariance → emergence but lack agency.
 Electrons respond to electromagnetic fields following Schrödinger dynamics—this is passive evolution, not navigation.
 Superposition collapses through measurement but the electron doesn't "choose" outcome.
 The system exhibits emergence (quantum phenomena) without agency (goal-directed behavior).